michellejlim/CiRecognition/README.md

 ### To Run tests (E2E and Unit)

-Open another terminal
+Open another terminal <br>
-Run 'npm install' in the project directory
+Run 'npm install' in the project directory <br>
-Run 'npm test' to run tests in the testing folder
+Run 'npm test' to run tests in the testing folder <br>